 For email, nothing is needed.
 Just leave it where it is now – it won’t die, but it won’t grow either, which is a good thing.

-This is something in the horizon for us, but as we’ve just started our journey with Teams it will take some time and effort to get there.
-Essentially I foresee that by providing a realtime pulse on all things related to us, our customers and our business, we can grow and become better.
-By growing I don’t mean to say that our revenue will triple every fiscal year, but that our people (and customers) will be more productive, less frustrated and most importantly – happier.
+This is something on the horizon for us, but as we’ve just started our journey with Teams it will take some time and effort to get there.
+Essentially I foresee that by providing a realtime pulse on all things related to us, our customers, and our business, we can grow and become better.
+By growing I don’t mean to say that our revenue will triple every fiscal year, but that our people (and customers) will be more productive, less frustrated, and most importantly – happier.